-Trends include: Parents are disconnected Need for more community sponsors Utilize teachers to support parents It is often difficult for parents/families to be engaged in school activities.
+Trends include: Parents are disconnected.
+There is a need for more community sponsors.
+We need to utilize teachers to support parents.
+It is often difficult for parents/families to be engaged in school activities.
 The continued use of dedicated family support personnel such as counselors, family engagement coordinators, and social workers, the importance placed on community partnerships, and the use of specially designed supports and experiences for students and their families all lead to the identification of student, teacher, and leader needs.